fibo/dflow/README.md

 If no graph is given, an empty graph named *graph.json* will be created.

+Open your browser and go to `http://hostname-where-you-launched-dflow.example.org:3000`.

-Double click on the canvas to open a text input where you can write the task name you want to create.
+Double click on the SVG canvas to open a text input where you can write the task name you want to create.

 Click on a task to select it: addInput, addOutput and deleteTask buttons will appear.